 People who generate electricity through solar panels or wind turbines receive incentives for kilowatt-per-hour generation.
 Therefore, the Feed-in Tariff payments covered the energy produced by the solar thermal system.
 It also paid money for the electricity sent back to the grid via wind turbines or solar panels.

-Indeed, it was a great way to save money by generating solar electricity.
+Indeed, generating solar electricity was a great way to save money.
 The funds received will depend on the size of your system and the technology type, along with its age.

 In Feed-in Tariff, solar companies will adhere to two payment formats: